Kherson flood rescue enters second day after collapse of dam

 Residents in the Korabel microdistrict have found themselves trapped after waters rose again overnight

-Kherson is flooded for a second day following the bombing of a huge dam upstream of the city.
+Kherson is flooded for a second day following the destruction of a huge dam upstream of the city.

 The first wave of evacuations, caused more by panic than by a real rise in water, broke off on Tuesday afternoon, says Oleg, a local volunteer who rescued residents in the Korabel ‘microdistrict’ – essentially an island that has been under constant fire from Russian artillery since November.